 Charcoal grills: Empty the grill racks and wipe away any dust or residue.
 Use hot water, dish soap, a scrub brush or sponge to clean both the outside and inside of the grill.
 Be sure to let your dry all surfaces before using it next.Gas grills: Close the lid, turn the heat up high, and let the grill cook for about half an hour.
 Then, let the grill cool.
 Use a grill brush to sweep the inside and wipe down the outside with a sponge and cleaner.
 Then clean out all of the drip trays.

 You can find insulation issues pretty much anywhere throughout your house, from the front door to the attic, to cracks in your garage door (especially if the garage is attached).
 With higher cooling costs in the summer, now is the time to seal any insulation gaps you may encounter.

 Check both the basement and attic for evidence of pests, insects, water damage, mold, or mildew.
 Turn off the lights to check for any sign of peeking daylight.

-Be an all-season home owner with these useful tips.
-Maintaining your home during the heat of summer is just as important as other seasons.
+Be an all-season homeowner with these useful tips.
+Maintaining your home during the heat of summer is just as crucial as other seasons.
 Find out more about home insurance options and contact a local Rockingham Insurance agent today for an insurance review.